thehitechpanky/stockexchange/README.md

 <li>They can sell the shares they own (purchased before) in the secondary market only.</ul>
 </ol></p>
 <p> </p>
-<p>Types of Leaderboards / Scorecards - to make the game interesting, competitive and meaningful
+<p><b>Types of Leaderboards / Scorecards</b> - to make the game interesting, competitive and meaningful
 <ol>
 <li>Tycoon - Showing the ranking based on net worth (Value of Shares + Cash)
 <li>Diversity - Showing the ranking based on variety of portfolio